dboissier/mongo4idea/README.md

 ## Important Note for the 0.3.0 version

-This release supports more than one mongo server, so the current Mongo plugin configuration in the IntelliJ project will be broken.
+This release supports more than one mongo server, so you will need to reconfigure it after installing it.

 ## ChangeLog
 See CHANGELOG.txt